Recently updated on November 30th, 2024 at 11:18 am

 Representation: Sapphic characters, Sapphic romance

-This is yet another seriously underrated lgbt book.
-I don’t see this recommended nearly enough online.
-Ruinsong is an ya lesbian book set in a dystopian world.
+Ruinsong is a ya lesbian book set in a dystopian world.
 It has lush world-building, a twisty plot and feisty main characters.

 In this world, singers have magic powers when they sing certain songs.
-And they are able to heal, cause pain and heat people.
+And they can heal, cause pain and heat people.

-Cadence is an incredibly strong mage.
-She was born in poverty in an orphanage and rises to success.
+Cadence is a strong mage.
+She grew up in poverty in an orphanage and rose to success.
 But she works for the evil Queen Elene.
 And Elene forces Cadence to use her power to torture others.

-But when she is reunited with her childhood friend she must make a choice.
-Does she take a stand or follow the queen.
+But when she reunites with her childhood friend, she must make a choice.
+Does she take a stand or follow the queen?

 Buy on Amazon | Waterstones